ieeh-tu-dresden/powerfactory-tools/README.md

 ### Exporter

+The [PowerFactoryExporter](./powerfactory_tools/versions/pf2022/exporter/exporter.py) connects to PowerFactory via [PowerFactoryInterface](./powerfactory_tools/versions/pf2022/interface.py).

-- The grid export follows the rules of usage recommended by [psdm](https://github.com/ieeh-tu-dresden/power-system-data-model#-general-remarks):
+- The grid export follows the rules of usage recommended by [PSDM](https://github.com/ieeh-tu-dresden/power-system-data-model#-general-remarks):
   - The passive sign convention is used for all types of loads (consumer as well as producer).
   - The `Rated Power` is always defined positive (absolute value).
 - By default, all assests of all active grids within the selected study case are to be exported, see [example readme](./examples/README.md).